-Andersen, Hans Christian
+Hans Christian Andersen

 The Ice Virgin

-translated by Paul Binding
+Translated with an afterword by Paul Binding

 Andersen saw Switzerland, which he was visiting in 1861 when he began to write this story, as a paradigm of the human condition.
-The relationship between the daring young chamois hunter brought up in the Bernese Oberland, and a prosperous miller’s daughter living in the comfortable and progressive French-speaking Swiss canton of Vaud plays out a complex of themes – the role of early experience in shaping personal identity; the power of natural forces against human endeavour; ambition versus security, the instinctive life versus rational civilisation.
+The relationship between the daring young chamois hunter brought up in the Bernese Oberland and a prosperous miller’s daughter living in the comfortable and progressive French-speaking Swiss canton of Vaud plays out a complex of themes – the role of early experience in shaping personal identity; the power of natural forces against human endeavour; ambition versus security; the instinctive life versus rational civilisation.

-In the terrifying Ice Virgin and her eerie minions, with their implacable hatred of humankind, we have a glimpse of the fairy tale Andersen.
-But this is a thoroughly absorbing narrative of the real world.
 In his Afterword Paul Binding explains why he places this underappreciated novella in the first rank of world literature.

 ‘We tend to think of Hans Christian Andersen as a writer for the young.
 But Denmark’s greatest storyteller also brought his vivid prose style to bear in works for adults, and his gifts are on display in Paul Binding’s new translation of “The Ice Virgin”.
 At once sparkling and frighteningly deep, like the glaciers that cut through the mountain passes of Switzerland in the 1850s, the story’s setting, this novella traces the fate of a handsome chamois hunter who pursues a girl of higher social rank.
 Andersen’s writing is a joy . . .
 Nothing in this tale makes it inappropriate for younger readers, but older ones are likelier to find resonance in Andersen’s ambiguous, sophisticated vision.’
 Meghan Cox Gurdon, The Wall Street Journal